-(Psalms 65:3) When iniquities prevail against me, you atone for our transgressions.
+(Psalms 65:3) Iniquities prevail against me: as for our transgressions, thou shalt purge them away.

 One important fact stood out above many as they prepared their hearts and minds to worship God.
 They could come before God with the assurance that God had and would forgive their sins and transgressions.
 Their prayer expressed the truth that they had experienced great grief and even fear of God because of their sins, and when God had answered their prayers, their vows, and their sacrifices with the assurance of forgiveness according to His Law, they rejoiced and approached God with confidence knowing that He had and would forgive all their sins (which was made possible because God would send Jesus the Redeemer in the future, a future that their sacrifices pointed toward).